Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 3 Agustus 2025 17.33.18 UTC
+- WIB: Minggu, 3 Agustus 2025 18.26.26 UTC
-- WITA: Minggu, 3 Agustus 2025 18.33.18 UTC
+- WITA: Minggu, 3 Agustus 2025 19.26.26 UTC
-- WIT: Minggu, 3 Agustus 2025 19.33.18 UTC
+- WIT: Minggu, 3 Agustus 2025 20.26.26 UTC

 Kutipan Inspiratif:
-"Sharing is good, and with digital technology, sharing is easy."
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: technology
+Kategori: friendship